Alleys & Ruins no. 135, Hard Rock (2010, Cleveland, OH, 10pm)

 This was my fourth time, over many years, shooting gritty corners in Cleveland, but the first time I finally got a shot I was happy with.

-This blurry Polaroid is the test I did to figure out my lighting.
-Since I shoot film, not digital, I have to rely on this to see where my shot is going.
+The blurry Polaroid in the slideshow above is the test I did to figure out my lighting.
+Since I shoot film, not digital, I have to rely on a polaroid to see where my shot is going.
 It was very dark under the bridge, and while exposing for the city in the back, the bridge would have been a dark blob without my lighting, which you can tell from the lower part of the Polaroid that didn’t get any of my light.
 In fact, all the light under the bridge is mine, creating the mood I wanted.
 The one Polaroid I did gave me enough information to know what I needed to do, and with that I shot four 8-minute exposures, varying the light a little each time and the image above was the winner.

 From 30 feet away, John shot a spotlight through some trees creating a nice warm light-and-shadow effect over most of the wall.
 At the same time I walked around with a couple of hand held flashes, adding green light to the steel girders plus a dash of blue to the ceiling.
 These colors also bled into John’s light, further adding interesting lighting effects on the wall.